burningwave/tools/docs/index.md

 InetAddress inetAddress = InetAddress.getByName("my.hostname.one");
 ```

-We can also define a new custom Resolver by implementing the **`org.burningwave.tools.dns.HostResolverService.Resolver`** interface
+You can also define a new custom Resolver by implementing the **`org.burningwave.tools.dns.HostResolverService.Resolver`** interface:
 ```java
 //Installing the host resolvers HostResolverService.INSTANCE.install(